mdp-aerosol-group/OmronD6FPH.jl/README.md

 ## Implementation

-The specific implementation is for the NC State aerosok group circuit board (designed by Tim Wright), which accomodates the sensor to interface directly with Labjack device.
+The specific implementation is for the NC State aerosol group circuit board (designed by Tim Wright), which accomodates the sensor to interface directly with Labjack device.
 The device is mounted on the board and powered from the 5V reference VS power on the labjack.
-A LP2950-33LPE3 voltage regulator converts the to 3.3V to power the device.
-The four cables are degined to plug into a Labjack bank (e.g. VS, GND, FIO0, FIO1)
+A Texas Instruments LP2950-33LPE3 voltage regulator converts the 5V input to 3.3V to power the device.
+The four cables are degined to plug into a Labjack bank (e.g. VS, GND, FIO0, FIO1).
+Different banks can be used.

 ![](doc/board.png)

-The sensore specifications are in the documentation
+The sensor specifications are in the documentation

 [Datasheet](doc/en-d6f_ph.pdf)